 Aims and objectives

-This project will scan, catalogue, and prepare for long-term preservation all the manuscripts in the collection of ʿAlī al-Ghumūqī (1878-1943, better known in some contexts by his Soviet name Ali Kaiaev), a major figure in modern Dagestani intellectual history, whose oeuvre encompasses an astonishing range of genres, languages, contexts, and cultures.
+This project aimed to scan, catalogue, and prepare for long-term preservation all the manuscripts in the collection of ʿAlī al-Ghumūqī (1878-1943, better known in some contexts by his Soviet name Ali Kaiaev), a major figure in modern Dagestani intellectual history, whose oeuvre encompasses an astonishing range of genres, languages, contexts, and cultures.
 The Ghumūqī Collection is important for many disciplines and areas of inquiry, including Islamic intellectual history, Arabic, Persian, and Turkic literatures, and the Muslim cultures of the former Soviet Union.
 Al-Ghumūqī was one of the last Soviet citizens to receive extensive training in a major centre of Islamic learning, Cairo’s al-Azhar University.
 As a provocative thinker whose writings on Islamic law earned him many followers and critics, the manuscripts al-Ghumūqī collected during his travels across the Middle East shed light on the vibrant intellectual milieu of early 20th century Dagestan.
 More broadly, the Ghumūqī Collection bridges pre-Soviet Dagestani intellectual history with the post-Soviet (and post-secular) present, wherein countless Dagestanis Muslims are returning to Islam, yet unable to access their country’s rich history.

 In the world of Islamic manuscript cultures, Dagestan is among the most neglected.
 Although its state archives contain over four thousand manuscripts dating from the twelfth to the twentieth centuries and its even richer private collections and mosque libraries are almost entirely uncatalogued, there have to date been no catalogues of Dagestan’s manuscript holdings in a European language.
 Several Russian catalogues of high philological standards have been edited by Saidov, Shikhsaidov, Osmanova, Isaev, and Alibekova, but nothing exists in English, French, or German.
 The neglect of Dagestan’s rich manuscript culture within mainstream Islamic Studies is largely a function of Soviet legacies and related Cold War politics.
 With the collapse of the Soviet Union, the opening of borders, and the revived interest in Russian Islam, the time has arrived to embark on the first European-funded endeavour to survey, digitise, and catalogue a private collection anywhere within Dagestan.